opensearch-project/documentation-website/_opensearch/install/docker-upgrade.md

 ## Major version upgrade

-There are several methods available for upgrading across major versions with OpenSearch.
-Which method you choose depends on how your infrastructure is deployed.
+There are several methods available for upgrading across major versions of OpenSearch.
+Which method you choose depends on your specific requirements.

 - Snapshot and restore
     - Should be performed for any method because it provides a rollback option